Prithviraj8/AI_Lab1/README.md

 ### Note:
-Discussed possible techniques and methods with Varun Tirthani
+Discussed possible techniques with Varun Tirthani.
+All the code work is entirely my own.